Unlimited recordings + hardcover book

 Remento's partnership with Legacybox® makes it easy to invite a family member to share their memories of old photographs - no scanning required.

-Comparing how easy it is to share stories
+How easy it is to record stories

 Hear about 89-year-old Gerald P’s experience using Remento.
 Read his full review.